Chao-Xi/jxazurebook/docs/az400/2az400_test.md

-### Question 7
+### Question 7 💩💩💩

-HOTSPOT How should you configure the release retention policy for the investment planning applications suite?
+How should you configure the release retention policy for the investment planning applications suite?
 To answer, select the appropriate options in the answer area.

 NOTE: Each correct selection is worth one point.